joanamariebdeluna/Salary_Calculator/README.md

 Calculate deductions
 Calculate the netPay

-includes unit tests for accuracy, and uses GitHub Actions for automated testing.
+that includes unit tests for accuracy, and uses GitHub Actions for automated testing.